 How To Sell Art at an Online Auction - And Do It Well!

 Whenever someone mentions art auctions, an almost instinctual image pops up in our minds.
-We see a room full of people bidding against each other, an auctioneer relentlessly hitting away with his hammer and jaw-dropping prices being thrown left and right.
+We see a room full of people bidding against each other, an auctioneer relentlessly hitting away with their hammer and jaw-dropping prices being thrown left and right.

 However, in this day and age, there is a notable alternative to this model, a far less glamorous format where all you need in order to sell an artwork is a laptop and a cup of coffee.